 Students will develop an understanding of fundamental concepts related to matter, energy, and the interactions that occur between them.

-NOTE: This course is part of a sequence of courses that must be taken by all students in order to prepare for, and to satisfy, the MISA state testing requirements.
+NOTE: This course is part of a sequence of courses that must be taken by all students in order to prepare for, and to satisfy, the MD Environmental Literacy requirements.